 Our recommended best things to see around the island:

 Along the island's Northern coastline, Batu Ferringhi beach offers a long stretch of sandy shoreline and all you would expect from a popular beach destination.

 There are also plenty of more peaceful stretches of sand dotted around the island for those seeking a little peace and quiet.

 Where are the best beaches in Penang?

-Well, they are hidden away in the National Park, where you will have to trek in or hire one of the local boatmen to take you there.
+Well, they are hidden away in the National Park where you will have to trek in or take a boat from the park entrance.

 For those who prefer to be by the seaside, there is a good choice of beachfront hotels in the popular resorts towns of Batu Ferringhi and Tanjung Bungah and like most things in Malaysia, you get really good value for your money.